hudsonvalleydigitalnetwork/hasviolet/README.md

 can be used to stop/start/remove/status of the server.

 On start, HASviolet_websox.py performs the following in order;
-- loads SSL keys cfg/hasVIOLET.crt and cfg/ghasVIOLET.key
+- loads SSL keys cfg/hasVIOLET.crt and cfg/hasVIOLET.key
 - loads JSON file cfg/hasVIOLET.json
 - listen for (browser) client connections on port 8000.

 When a new client connects the following occur in order;
-- Client is served static/hasVIOLET_LOGIN.html made pretty with static/hasVIOLET_LOGIN.css
+- Client is served server/static/hasVIOLET_LOGIN.html made pretty with static/hasVIOLET_LOGIN.css
 - Client is required to authenticate using ID/password in cfg/hasVIOLET.pwf file
-- Once authenticated, the client is redirected to the Dashaboard static/hasVIOLET_INDEX.html made pretty with static/hasVIOLET.css.
+- Once authenticated, the client is redirected to the Dashboard server/static/hasVIOLET_INDEX.html made pretty with server/static/hasVIOLET.css.
-- After the page is made pretty, static/hasVIOLET_INDEX.html tells the browser to load javascript from  static/hasVIOLET_INDEX.js
+- After the page is made pretty, static/hasVIOLET_INDEX.html tells the browser to load javascript from server/static/hasVIOLET.js
 - Javascript instructs the client to the server and load cfg/hasVIOLET.json

 ## Server flow